chrokh/toow-old/chapters/type-checking.md

 Concretely this means that the compiler checks what type that every [expression](expressions) will evaluate to and whether that type is acceptible at the place where it will be evaluated.

 Types are checked during a process known as [type-checking](type-checking), which exists to enforce a property known as [type safety](type-safety).
+Type safety refers to not allowing the execution of operations that violate the [type system](type-system).
+Allowing such operations could lead to undefined behavior since their implementation is unspecified.
-The definitions of "type safety" varies but under one definition, a type-safe language guarantees that no valid programs lead to undefined behavior.
+%The definitions of "type safety" varies but under one definition, a type-safe language guarantees that no valid programs lead to undefined behavior.
 C# is a type-safe language where type-checking occurs during compilation.

 Simplistically put, type-checking concerns ensuring that all expressions yield [run-time types](run-time-and-compile-time-types) that are members of said expression's [compile-time type](run-time-and-compile-time-type).